-Public relations involves the cultivation of favorable relations for organizations and products with its key publics through the use of a variety of communications channels and tools.
-Traditionally, this meant public relations professionals would work with members of the news media to build a favorable image by publicizing the organization or product through stories in print and broadcast media.
-But today the role of public relations is much broader and includes:
+Public relations involves activities that are intended to cultivate positive relations with key organizations and groups through the use of a variety of communications channels and tools.
+Traditionally, this meant a company’s public relations team would work with members of the news media to publicize the organization and/or its products in an attempt to gain favorable stories in print and broadcast media.
+However, today the role of public relations is much broader and includes:

-- closely monitoring numerous media channels for public comment about a company and its products
+- Closely monitoring numerous media channels for public comment about an organization and its products.

-- building goodwill among an organization’s target market through community, philanthropic and special programs and events
+- Building goodwill among an organization’s customers, business partners, local community, and others by conducting special programs and events.

-In this tutorial most of our focus is on how public relations supports marketing by building product and company image (sometimes referred to as publicity).
-Yet, it should be noted that there are other stakeholders companies reached via the public relations function, such as employees and non-target market groups.
+In this tutorial, most of our focus is on how public relations supports marketing by building product and company image (sometimes referred to as publicity).
+Yet it should be noted that there are other stakeholders an organization reaches via the public relations function, such as employees and non-target market groups.
 Favorable media coverage about a company or product often reaches these audiences as well and may offer potential benefit to the marketer.

-Finally, in most large companies, investor relations (IR) or financial public relations is a specialty in itself guided by specific disclosure regulations.
+Finally, it is worth noting that in most large organizations there are other aspects to public relations which are not necessarily marketing related.
+Specifically, investor relations (IR) or financial public relations focus on financial issues facing organizations.
+These areas are guided by specific legal disclosure regulations.
 However, coverage of this type of PR will not be provided here.